SeanHostetter/pacman_4d/README.md

 The source code is in this repository if you would like to edit it and host it yourself.

-Otherwise, to use it, just go to https://manpac.herokuapp.com/ (depreciated)
+Otherwise, to use it, just go to https://manpac.herokuapp.com/ (depreciated, api key for c++ compiler expired)

 ## To use